 I was in the same rut a few years ago.
 Although I really liked my job, I felt agitated.
 Why?
 I was only working 140 hours a month, but the rotating schedule of EM shift work wore me down.
 My days off were spent recovering from the busy string of shifts I had just finished.
 There wasn’t much time, or frankly energy, to be creative and try new things.

-I began picking up locum shifts in addition to my full time job to supplement income and pay off student debt.
+I began picking up locum shifts in addition to my full-time job to supplement income and pay off student debt.
 At the same time, I filed for incorporation of my side gig.
-Although this added to my work load, I realized quickly that locum work had a lot of potential.
+Although this added to my workload, I realized quickly that locum work had potential.
 How?
 I gave the locum job shifts I could work instead of being handed a schedule every month.
 They always seemed to work around my schedule and were extremely grateful for any shifts I could offer them.
 I’m not going to lie, but it felt good finally being appreciated.

 Two years later and I could not be happier with my decision to switch to locums.
 I now work 8 clinical shifts a month, actually enjoy clinical medicine more now since I work less, and still have 22-23 days a month to do whatever else I want.
 I choose to spend most of that time on my side gig, with my family and traveling.
 If you ever considered starting your own company or pursuing that other hobby, why not try locums?
 As time passes, the energy to pursue other interests becomes harder to find.
 Life is short, and most will never truly have the opportunity to follow their passion.
 As locum physicians, we have the unique ability to still practice medicine, while at the same time pursue other interests we always fantasized about.
 The words of Steve Jobs from his famous 2005 commencement speech still ring in my head,